Adro dhyn ni

 We view Councillors at City, Town & Parish Council level as Local Government Politicians, working in the heart of the local community, delivering community based services and looking after the interests of the local area.
 Many of these Politicians are giving their time for free and and do not except Councillor allowances.

 We will view Cornwall Council as the general service provider for the Cornish Government and we will campaign for a Cornish Parliament.
 The current Cornwall Councillors would become MCP's, members of the Cornish Parliament.
-We recognise the current Councillors as the Cornish Government and we urge others to do the same.
+We recognise the current Cabinet as the Cornish Government and we urge others to do the same.

 Under no circumstances must we lose Cornwall Council to a wider SW authority such as a Devon & Cornwall Council, or a Peninsula Council.